This post contains affiliate links. Please see our disclosure policy.

 • Gradually add half of the water, stirring well to mix the flour.
 Add the remaining water and the vegan cream cheese.
 Press and mix until smooth.
 Add in the spinach, vegan parmesan, and white beans.
 Stir to combine, spread evenly in the pan, and reduce the heat to medium.
 Cover with a lid and simmer for 6 to 8 minutes, or until cooked to preference.
 Taste and adjust salt, flavor, consistency.
 Thin it out with more broth, if it’s too thick, and cook a bit longer, if it is too thin.
 Fold in half of the mushroom.

 • Garnish with red pepper flakes, the reserved browned mushrooms, and more vegan parmesan, if you like.
-Serve hot with toasted sourdough, garlic bread, pita, naan, or over mashed potatoes, roasted veggies, or greens.
+Serve hot with toasted sourdough, garlic bread, pita, naan, or over mashed potatoes, roasted veggies, baked potato, rice/grains or pasta.

 Video